trucngn/github-actions-tab-bug/README.md

 # github-actions-tab-bug

-This is a test repo to reproduce a GitHub Actions tab bug.
+This is a test repo to reproduce a GitHub Actions tab bug when workflows exist in different branches.